love8587/prisma2-docs/lift/use-only-lift.md

 <Details><Summary>Database credentials for <strong>MySQL</strong></Summary>
 <br />
-When using MySQL, you need to provide the following infomration to connect your existing MySQL database server:
+When using MySQL, you need to provide the following information to connect your existing MySQL database server:

 - **Host**: The IP address/domain of your database server, e.g. `localhost`.
 - **Post**: The port on which your database server listens, e.g. `5432` (PostgreSQL) or `3306` (MySQL).